 Simple flavors, wholesome ingredients, salty-sweet, and lots of crunches.
 I made a batch last week and am already down to one-quarter of ONE bar.
 How I exercised self-control to save one-quarter of a bar is beyond me!!
 But by tomorrow it will likely won’t be there if I know myself at all.

 These really are the perfect bar for a hearty snack because they keep you full for hours and don’t provide a sugar overload.
-Plus, they pack in plenty of healthy fats from the almonds and peanut butter, and lots of fiber from the oats.
-Afternoon and mid-morning snack, solved.
+Plus, they pack in plenty of healthy fats from the almonds and peanut butter and lots of fibre from the oats.
+Mid-morning and afternoon snack solved.

 Important things to remember before making these bars